 - Do not press too hard when you are rolling.

-Of course, you always have the option of speaking to professionals like AG Williams Painting to get the job done for you.
+Of course, you always have the option of speaking to professionals to get the job done for you.
 Professional painters make sure the job is done effectively and efficiently.

 Never just sit and ignore a wall in your home that desperately needs painting; either call a professional painter for help or take a look at our tips and have a go yourself.